-Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class Percent in bottom quarter of high school graduating class 5.3
+Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class Percent in bottom quarter of high school graduating class 3

-Percent of total first-time, first-year (freshman) students who submitted high school class rank: 72.6
+Percent of total first-time, first-year (freshman) students who submitted high school class rank: 72.1

 C11.
-Percentage of all enrolled, degree-seeking, f point averages within each of the following r from whom you collected high school GPA.
-Percent who had GPA of 3.0 and higher Percent who had GPA between 2.0 and 2.99 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 83.3 16.6 .1 C12.
-Average high school GPA of all degree-seek ting, first-ti me, first-year (fresh man) studen ts who submitt ed GPA: Percent of total first-time, first-year (freshman) students wh no submitted h igh sch ool GPA: 97 '.2 % Admission Policies C13.
-Application fee Does your institution have an application fee? ⊠ Yes □No) Amount of application fee: \$25 Can it be waived for applicants with financial n ieed? ☐ Yes ⊠ No) C14.
-Application closing date Does your institution have an application closing Application closing date (fall): July 1 Priority date: ng date? ⊠ Yes □No) C15.
-Are first-time, first-year students accepted for terms of ther than the fall? ⊠ Yes □ No C16.
-Notification to applicants of admission decis sion sent (fi ll in one only) On a rolling basis beginning (date): By (date): Other: Decision sent immediately C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within weeks if Other: Reply not required notified then reafter C18.
-Deferred admission: Does your institution al s to postpone enrollm ent after adm ission?
+Percentage of all enrolled, degree-seeking, first-time, first point averages within each of the following ranges (using from whom you collected high school GPA.
+Percent who had GPA of 3.0 and higher Percent who had GPA between 2.0 and 2.99 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 C12.
+Average high school GPA of all degree-seeking, first-tim_3.39 ıe, first-yeaı r (freshman) students who submitted GPA: Percent of total first-time, first-year (freshman) students who submitted h high school GPA: 82.5 Admission Policies C13.
+Application fee Does your institution have an application fee? ⊠ Yes □No Amount of application fee: Can it be waived for applicants with financial need? ☐ Yes ⊠ No C14.
+Application closing date Does your institution have an application closing date?
+Application closing date (fall): Priority date: ⊠ Yes □No C15.
+Are first-time, first-year students accepted for terms oth er than the e fall? 🖂 Yes 🔲 No C16.
+Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning (date): By (date): Other: Decision sent immediately • • C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within weeks if notified there Other: Reply not required after C18.
+Deferred admission: Does your institution allow students ☐ Yes ☐ No If yes, maximum period of postponement: 2 semesters to postpone enrollment after admission?
 C19.
-Early admission of high school students: Do time, first-year (freshman) students one year or - time, first- C20.
-Common application: Will you accept the Co School Principals if submitted?
+Early admission of high school students: Does your instit time, first-year (freshman) students one year or more before C20.
+Common Application: Will you accept the Common Appl Secondary School Principals if submitted?
 If "yes," are supplemental forms required?
-Is your college a member of the Common Appl outed by Yes Yes Yes the Nationa No No No No l Association of Secondary
+Is your college a member of the Common Application Group ibuted by the National Association of ] Yes □ No ] Yes □ No ] Yes □ No